For a parent, ensuring the well-being and happiness of their children is one of the most important concerns in their life.

-Why Work With Charlotte Christian Law for Your Child Custody Needs?
+Why Work With The Law Offices of Charlotte Christian and Associates for Your Child Custody Needs?

-At Charlotte Christian Law, we know that going through child custody matters is emotional and stressful.
+At The Law Offices of Charlotte Christian and Associates, we know that going through child custody matters is emotional and stressful.
 You want the best possible outcome for your child—and we want to help you get just that.

 We work hard to serve and support our clients through many types of family law matters.
 We work with couples facing divorce, including high-asset and military divorce.
 We also help individuals in alimony cases.
 Because we work with many areas of family law, we bring a deeply informed legal perspective to your child custody concerns.